In This Article

 - Thompson Rivers University – All required fields filled out correctly, and there is consistency with OP 6.
 Uses Canadian standard for source-site ratio.

-- Data consistency: Gross floor area and Energy-intensive building space figures between OP 5 and IC 2 should be equal.
+- Data consistency: Gross floor area and Energy-intensive building space figures between OP 5 and PRE 4 should be equal.
 Figures in OP 5 can be slightly lower if outdoor energy from parking garages/stadiums, etc is metered separately and excluded under OP 5.
 Valid discrepancies should be clarified in the Notes field.